kevinpapst/AdminLTEBundle/README.md

 Go ahead and [read the full documentation](Resources/docs/), then install and enjoy your new theme!

+## Features

+Some of the main features of this theme bundle:

+- Two main layouts for main application and security (login, forgot password, register account...)
+- Support for Symfony 4.x
+- Support for KNPMenuBundle
+- Support for FOSUserBundle
+- Webpack-Encore support for building assets
+- Event-driven handling of menu entries, tasks and notifications
+- Translations for english and german (please help translating it to more languages)

 ## Installation with Symfony Flex

 Installation using Symfony flex is the recommended way: